tanviagwl98/Assistive_AI_FullStack_Project/docs/system-design-architecture.md

 Update Event Dashboard
 ```

-A guest who is invited to the wedding but not to the current event must not be checked in successfully.
+A guest invited to the wedding but not to the current event must not be checked in successfully.

 ---

-# 23. Accommodation Architecture
+# 36. Accommodation Architecture

 ```text
 Wedding